 Phillips Law Firm Can Handle Your Airplane / Aviation Accident Claim

 Air traffic is one of the safest means of transportation according to the Federal Aviation Administration (FAA) but when an accident occurs, the risk of fatality is high.
-Aviation accidents are more common than you may think because many smaller aviation accidents remain unreported in the media.
-Phillips Law Firm has helped families with their wrongful death and personal injury aviation claims.
+Aviation accidents are more common than you may think because many smaller aviation accidents often go unreported by the media.

 The most common reasons for aviation accidents including both carrier and general aviation include: